brettneese/brettneese.xyz/posts/2019-03-18/running background jobs using automater.md

 ![](./_3.png)

-And now I've gotten the functionality I liked in Dropbox using just Git(Hub).
+And now I've gotten the functionality I liked in Dropbox using just Git and `gitwatch`!

 (I do want to pump `stderr` out as a notification somewhere, though, because sometimes there are conflicts I have to manually go in and fix.)